-\textbf{Appearance models and re-identification.} Discriminating and re-identifying (ReID) objects by deep-appearance cues ~\cite{wang2018learning, zhou2019omni, Luo_2019_CVPR_Workshops} has also become popular, but falls short in many cases, especially when scenes are crowded, due to partially occlusions of persons.
-Separated appearance-based trackers crop the frame detection boxes and extract deep appearance features using the addition deep neural network~\cite{wojke2017simple, du2021giaotracker, du2022strongsort}.
+\textbf{Appearance models and re-identification.} Discriminating and re-identifying (ReID) objects by deep-appearance cues ~\cite{wang2018learning, zhou2019omni, Luo_2019_CVPR_Workshops} has also become popular, but falls short in many cases, especially when scenes are crowded, due to partial occlusions of persons.
+Separate appearance-based trackers crop the frame detection boxes and extract deep appearance features using an additional deep neural network~\cite{wojke2017simple, du2021giaotracker, du2022strongsort}.
 They enjoy advanced training techniques but demand high inference computational costs.
 Recently, several joint trackers \cite{wang2020towards, xu2020train, zhang2021fairmot, lu2020retinatrack, yu2021relationtrack, peng2020chained, liang2020rethinking, wang2021multiple} have been proposed to train detection and some other components jointly, e.g., motion, embedding, and association models.
 The main benefit of these trackers is their low computational cost and comparable performance.

-Lately, several recent studies ~\cite{stadler2022modelling, zhang2021bytetrack} have abandoned appearance information and relied only on high-performance detectors and motion information, which achieve high running speed and state-of-the-art performance.
-In particular, ByteTrack ~\cite{zhang2021bytetrack}, which exploits the low score detection boxes by matching the high confidence detections followed by another association with the low confident detections.
+Lately, several recent studies ~\cite{stadler2022modelling, zhang2021bytetrack} have abandoned appearance information and relied only on high-performance detectors and motion information which achieve high running speed and state-of-the-art performance.
+In particular ByteTrack ~\cite{zhang2021bytetrack}, which exploits the low score detection boxes by matching the high confidence detections followed by another association with the low confident detections.\\ \\